graybishop/the-web-spinners/README.md

 ## Description

 A fully featured web app that observes the MVC (model–view–controller) design pattern.
+Using the conceit of haunted locations, we provide an intuitive user experience for a user to book a cheap venue for their next party.

 The application enables users to find events nearby their residence and to book an event for any type of celebration, whether it be a birthday, Bar mitzvah, wedding etc. The website allows the user to schedule an event and book a venue as per their requirements.
 Having selected their venue, they have now booked their destination for their spooky celebration.